Procurement & Contract Services home

 - Review, amend, execute and terminate University agreements and contracts.

-- Provide direction and counsel for procurement and provider performance management situations.
+- Provide direction and counsel for procurement and provide performance management situations.

 - Conduct a Request for Proposal (RFP) process and help you with completing an RFP .